Doctor's Notes on Heel Spurs

 Heel spurs may not always cause symptoms or signs.
 In other cases, associated symptoms can include heel pain that is often worse when walking or running.
-The pain is typically caused from injuries to the soft tissue caused by the spur rather than from the heel spur itself.
-Irritation of the soft tissues of the heel can cause the painful condition known as plantar fasciitis.
+The pain is typically caused by injuries to the soft tissue caused by the spur rather than from the heel spur itself.
+Irritation of the soft tissues of the heel can cause a painful condition known as plantar fasciitis.

 Feet Facts : Test Your Medical IQ QuizQuestion